-Jesus gave us a mission – “Go therefore and make disciples of all nations, baptising them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
+“Go therefore and make disciples of all nations, baptising them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And remember, I am with you always to the end of the age.”
-(Matt 28:19-20)
+Matthew 28:19-20

-The goal of nurturing Christian faith across the generations and equipping people to live as disciples of Jesus Christ has guided Christian Churches for 2000 years.
+The invitation to make disciples by nurturing and growing Christian faith across the generations has guided Christian Churches for 2000 years.
 In the twenty-first century, faith formation involves intentionally planning a journey of lifelong discipleship.
-It is a process of experiencing, learning and practising the Christian faith as we seek to follow Jesus in today’s world.
+It is helpful if this journey includes opportunities for experiencing, learning and practicing the Christian faith as people seek to follow Jesus.

-We are learning at Grow Ministries that it is about relationships, not programs and it’s a lifelong journey that encompasses all age groups and provides experiences and learning for the whole community (intergenerational).
+We are learning at Grow Ministries that it is about relationships, not programs.
+Faith formation is a lifelong journey, it includes all age groups and provides experiences and learning for the whole community.
 It also seeks to support the needs, interests and spiritual growth of every age group.

-How can we support people with their Christian journey?
+How can we support people throughout their Christian journey?

-Reading the Bible – Growing in faith and discipleship by encountering God in the Bible and by studying and interpreting the Bible—its message, its meaning, and its application to life today.
+Reading the Bible: Encountering God in the Bible by studying and interpreting its message, meaning, and the application to our life today.